davidlarsson33/Web-shop-under-attack/README.md

 ### Post-attack phase

-8. Note that the user (in the second tab) gets logged in as the attacker when she browses the webpage.
+8. Note that the user (in the second tab) gets logged in as the attacker when she browse the webpage.

 ### Comments
 A user visitng the reviews-page will get logged in as the attacker when the user starts to navigates the website or refreshes the reviews page.
 This will work if the attacker has an ongoing session with the server and the client has javascript enabled in the browser.